mdsol/cassandra_priam_cookbook/README.md

 This cookbook installs an Oracle JRE and the JNA package.

-Special Notes: This cookbook and the software it deploys are only designed to work under AWS with Autoscaling Groups.
+Special Notes: This cookbook and the software it deploys are only designed to work under AWS EC2 with Autoscaling and SimpleDB.
+               You should check that the credentials you provide have the necessary accesss to use the relevant AWS services.

-See [Priam][1] for more details.
+See [Priam][1] for a descriptiong of the software.

 [1]: https://github.com/Netflix/Priam
 [2]: http://planetcassandra.org/Download/DataStaxCommunityEdition